schahriar/Galleon/README.md

 ```javascript
 npm install -g galleon
 ```
-*Note: This module requires NodeJS v0.12+.
-There is currently no support for v.0.10.x*
+`Note:` Galleon requires NodeJS v0.12+.
+There is currently no support for v.0.10.x

 [Visit the tutorial for more info.](tutorials/INSTALLATION.md)